wolfsage/p5-distribution-smoke/README.md

  * Dists that pass/fail that don't exist in the second run
  * A count of dists that continued to pass
  * A count of dists that continued to fail

+## What it does:

+ * Creates the requested build directory
+ * Installs the first version of the distribution requested
+ * Installs all matching distributions to <search_spec> from MetaCPAN::Client
+ * Generates some reports and meta files
+ * Installs the second version of the distribution requested
+ * Repeates the previous two steps
+ * Generates a report comparing pass/fail statistics

+## Generated directory:

+For the example above:

+     ./results
+     ./results/Dist-Zilla-5.047
+     ./results/Dist-Zilla-5.047/passed     - cpanm reports, one per distribution ./results/Dist-Zilla-5.047/failed     - cpanm reports, one per distribution
+     ./results/Dist-Zilla-5.047/lib        - cpanm local lib (-l option) ./results/Dist-Zilla-5.047/pass.txt   - list of distributions that passed ./results/Dist-Zilla-5.047/fail.txt   - list of distributions that failed ./results/Dist-Zilla-6.000
+     ./results/Dist-Zilla-6.000/passed     - ...
+     ./results/Dist-Zilla-6.000/failed     - ...
+     ./results/Dist-Zilla-6.000/lib        - ...
+     ./results/Dist-Zilla-6.000/pass.txt   - ...
+     ./results/Dist-Zilla-60000/fail.txt   - ....

 # TODO

  * Allow you to say